Skip to content

 for skill in skill_dir.get_skills().values():

-if skill_name in self._skills:
+if skill.name in programmatic_names:

 warnings.warn(